gnipping/AdvDroidZero-Access-Instructions/README.md

 We have already granted access to researchers from the following institutions:

+1. Beijing Jiaotong University
-1. Singapore Management University, Singapore
+2. Singapore Management University

 ## Contact